alpacahq/bkdocs/content/api-references/accounts/accounts.md

 1. **​`DocumentUpload`**

    This model consists of a series of documents based on the KYC requirements.
 Documents are binary objects whose contents are encoded in base64.
-Each encoded content size is limited to 10MB.
+Each encoded content size is limited to 10MB if you use Alpaca for KYCaaS.
+If you perform your own KYC there are no document size limitations.

    | Attribute           | Type                                                 | Required                              |
    | ------------------- | ---------------------------------------------------- | ------------------------------------- |